Pink Lights + Why I Love Holidays

+Friends, hear me out.
 I’m doped up on cold medicine, my throat and lungs are burning, and I can’t breathe through my nose, but I’m in a good mood tonight.

 Why?
 The holidays are coming!

-For myself, holidays = family (who I love), friends (who I love), food (which I love), decorations (which I love), snow (which I love), TV Christmas specials (which I love), and a whole plethora of things I keep close around the end of the year to ensure it goes out with a festive spin.
+In my book, the holidays = family (whom I love), friends (whom I love), food (which I love), decorations (which I love), snow (which I love), TV Christmas specials (which I love), and a whole plethora of things I keep close around the end of the year to ensure it goes out with a festive spin.

 I have friends who hate the holidays, some who are indifferent to the holidays—and I used to verbally duke it out with them, trying desperately to uncover why they are missing out on my favorite time of the year.
-In order to help them uncover the festive spirit I was sure existed somewhere inside, I had to turn inward and find out what makes me happy (specifically) during the holidays.
+In order to help them uncover the festive spirit I was sure existed somewhere inside, I had to turn inward and find out what makes me happy during the holidays.

 I learned that it’s a combination of the following:

 2. Being raised to enjoy every season to the max.
 As a kid, whether it was fall, winter, spring, or summer, my parents were encouraging celebration, outdoor games and general jolly behavior.